AugmenTab/haskell-studies/haskell-from-first-principles/exercises/chapter09.md

 ### EnumFromTo: Write your own definitions for the types provided.

 The solution for this one was taken from GitHub user [nackjicholson](https://github.com/nackjicholson/haskellbook-solutions/blob/master/chapter9/exercises.hs).
-I had to go looking for guidance on this one for the same reason they specified: the authors of the book want the reader to do this exercises without using range syntax, which is really the only topic this chapter has covered thus far.
+I had to go looking for guidance on this one for the same reason they specified: the authors of the book want the reader to do this exercise without using range syntax, which is really the only topic this chapter has covered thus far.

 ```haskell
 eftBool :: Bool -> Bool -> [Bool]